magepow/magento-2-layered-navigation/README.md

-# magento2-layerednav
-# Navigation Layered Ajax
+# Magento 2 Layered Navigation

-# rerequisites
+For an e-commerce website, Product navigation that simplifies the customer search process is essential.
+If a customer has trouble finding the product, they will abandon the shopping cart and you will lose a lead.

+Magento Layered Navigation extension by Alothemes integrated Axaj technology that helps customers flexibly and easily navigate products without reloading pages.
+This extension allows customers to find the products they need exactly, quickly and helping to increase customer experience in your Magento store.

+## What is a Magento 2 Layered Navigation?
+Basically, Layered Navigation extension is a feature that makes it easy to find products based on category, price range, or any other available attribute.
+You can customize the product attributes, color and size to match your store.
+This extension equips your website with very flexible vertical and horizontal navigation, provides a richer user-experience for your customer and is particularly well-suited for stores that have a lot of variable products or products with a number of attributes.

+In the process of researching customer behavior on the Magento website, Alothemes has upgraded the layered navigation utility with many outstanding features:
+- Fully Responsive & Mobile Optimized
+- Integrated Ajax to quickly filter products without reloading pages.
+- Show price attribute slider
+- Professional and user-friendly interface
+- Simplify the customer search process
+- Sticky Sidebar helps the menu bar to remain steady when scrolling the product
+- Multil select in one filler lelp customers find products quickly & accurately

+## How to install Layered Navigation for Magento
 Before you continue, ensure you meet the following requirements:

-  * You have installed magento2
+  - You have installed magento2
-  * You are using a Linux or Mac OS machine.
+  - You are using a Linux or Mac OS machine.
 Windows is not currently supported.
   Install magento2-instagram extension

-# Step 1 : Download Magento 2 Layered Navigation Extension
+### Step 1 : Download Magento 2 Layered Navigation Extension

- ## Install via composer (recommend)
+ #### Install via composer (recommend)
 Run the following commands in Magento 2 root folder:
 ```
 composer require magepow/layerednav
 php bin/magento setup:upgrade
 php bin/magento setup:static-content:deploy -f
 ```
-  ## Install manual
+  #### Install manual

 * extract file from archive
 * deploy file into Magento2 folder `app/code/Magepow/Layerednav`.
 Run following commands